 Why does D2C work?

-88% of consumers prefer to buy directly from the brand if given the option which shows a real shift in consumer behaviour and exactly why D2C is gaining momentum.
+88% of consumers prefer to buy directly from the brand if given the option which shows a real shift in consumer behavior and exactly why D2C is gaining momentum.

 We touched on it early, but it’s millennials that are driving this form of business model.
 D2C brands typically appeal to this demographic and as millennials are expected to spend $1.4 trillion this year (making them the highest spending generation in 2020), business owners have every reason to look more closely at the D2C model.